grange85/ahfow-www/_posts/2020/2020-06-15-dean-and-britta-home-studio-session-warhol.md

 ---
 {% ahfowimage "/images/2020-06-14-dean-and-britta-warhol-session.jpg" "Dean & Britta - Silver Home Studio Session" %}

-Dean & Britta hae recorded a home session for the Andy Warhol Museum's Silver Studio Sessions series.
+Dean & Britta hae recorded a home [session for the Andy Warhol Museum's Silver Studio Sessions series](https://www.youtube.com/watch?v=18dYoqRUZPo).

 The session has the duo covering The Velvet Underground's Ride Into The Sun and The Incredible String Band's Air.

-{% aavid "18dYoqRUZPo" "Dean & Britta - Silver Home Studio Session" %}